Roberto FirminoBrazilian footballer

 However, the 2014-15 campaign would prove to be Roberto’s final season at Hoffenheim 1899 despite his new deal.

 Combining his own strike tally with his assists, Firmino has been involved in 45 goals in his last 66 outings in the German top flight.

-Firmino’s consistent performances in Germany caught the interest of Liverpool and the South American became the club’s third most-expensive player of all-time when he completed a £29m switch to Anfield in 2015.
+Firmino’s consistent performances in Germany caught the interest of Liverpool FC and the South American became the club’s third most-expensive player of all-time when he completed a £29m switch to Anfield in June 2015.

-Firmino made his Premier League debut in a 1-0 victory over Stoke City in their opening game of the 2015-16 season after he replaced Jordon Ibe in the second half.
+Firmino made his Premier League debut in a 1-0 victory over Stoke City in Liverpool FC’s opening game of the 2015-16 season when he replaced Jordon Ibe in the second half.

-Liverpool manager Brendan Rodgers used Roberto sparingly in the opening five games of the Premier League season despite only Andy Carroll and Christian Benteke costing more money than the Brazilian.
+Liverpool FC manager Brendan Rodgers used Roberto sparingly in the opening five games of the Premier League season despite only Andy Carroll and Christian Benteke costing more money in transfer fees than the Brazilian at that time.

 Firmino started three Premier League games under Rodgers before the Northern Irishman was sacked in October 2015.
 His successor was former Borussia Dortmund head coach Jurgen Klopp.